niklas-wortmann/personal-site/homepage/src/content/blog/2024-review/2024-review.md

 ## The DevRel Life: Finding My Groove 🎵

-Last year was a game-changer for my role as Developer Advocate at JetBrains.
+I started my role as Developer Advocate mid of 2023 and I have never done anything like that before.
+So originally I felt intimidated by the flexibility and variety that this role has to offer.
+But last year was a game-changer for my role as Developer Advocate at JetBrains.
 You know that moment when things just click?
-That was 2023 for me.
-So I went all excited into 2024.
+That was beginning of 2024 for me.
 The developer community isn't just a target audience - it's become this amazing ecosystem where every conversation thrive and everything adds another piece to the puzzle.
+I am more than grateful for all the interesting people I met, the conversations I held and the relationships I built.
 I've been out there giving talks (probably saw some of you in the audience!), and let me tell you - there's nothing quite like the energy of live presentations.
-Sure, there were those classic ["demo gods, why have you forsaken me?" moments](https://youtu.be/p2JGWnUmdNw?si=AXTWXXrmkyNZe9wj&t=258), but each talk was a step towards better community engagement.
+Sure, there were those classic ["demo gods, why have you forsaken me?" moments](https://youtu.be/p2JGWnUmdNw?si=AXTWXXrmkyNZe9wj&t=258), but each talk was a step towards better community engagement and personal growth.

 ## The Personal Changelog 💪